michal-flaska/vilove-hlasky/_vilove-hlasky.md

 - dufam ze ked prides domov, otvoris chladnicku tak zistis ze tam mas iba horcicu a karbobrusku

 - a piece of paper is whiter than me

+- youre so fucking slow that the only way to time you is on a calendar